"Now appearing on TV Tropes, it's Adam Sessler and Mooooooooooorgan Webb!"

 And "Roger: the Stan Lee Experience" uses Bob Kane as one.

 Catch Phrase: "Brutally honest review."
-They use it almost once an episode sometimes.
-Usually (but not always) a heads-up that whatever game they're going to review is going to be panned.
+They used it almost once an episode.
+Usually, but not always, a heads-up that whatever game they're going to review was going to be panned.

 "We hate escort missions!"

 "And we here at X-Play give (insert game's name here) a (insert number here)... out of 5."